 APM 336 – University Statement on Faculty Rights and Responsibilities

-Further defines academic freedom at Fresno State, and makes sure that faculty can be guaranteed a safe and secure work environment.
+Further defines academic freedom at California State University, Fresno, and makes sure that faculty can be guaranteed a safe and secure work environment.
 Also emphasizes the importance of professional ethics, as defined by the AAUP, and faculty speaking out on areas in which they are experts as long as it is guided by an effort to seek and speak the truth in a way that fosters mutual respect.

 Obligations of the University

-Under federal law, the University has obligations to protect individuals against harassment as well as to protect freedom of speech, and these apply to faculty, staff, and administrators at Fresno State.
+Under federal law, the University has obligations to protect individuals against harassment as well as to protect freedom of speech, and these apply to faculty, staff, and administrators at California State University, Fresno.
 The following U.S. statutes collectively require the campus to protect individuals from true threats, discrimination and harassment (enforced by the Office of Civil Rights in the U.S. Department of Education, see https://www2.ed.gov/about/offices/list/ocr/index.html):

 Title VI of the 1964 Civil Rights Act: Provides protection against discrimination based upon race or race-based harassment at universities receiving federal funding.

 Title VII of the 1964 Civil Rights Act: As federal courts have interpreted it, Title VII provides protection for employees against discrimination by employers on the basis of race, color, religion, sex or national origin.
-Discrimination can include, but not be limited to:

-Verbal or physical conduct of a sexual or sex-based nature

-Unwelcome conduct

-Conduct directed against an individual because of sex

-Conduct whose purpose or effect unreasonably interferes with an individual’s work performance or creating intimidating, hostile or offensive working environments

-Employer knew (or knows) or should have known of conduct and did not take adequate action to stop or prevent it

 Title IX of the Education Amendments of 1972: Provides protection for all people at an educational institution that receives federal funds against unsafe or discriminatory learning (educational) environments.
 Also provides protections against retaliation, especially based upon gender, including actions that are so severe (pervasive and objectively offensive) that they undermine and detract from the victim’s educational experience, effectively denying the victim equal access to institutional resources and opportunities.

 While the default position should be that speech is always protected, several decisions in court cases, arbitrations, and legal settlements provide the University a limited right to restrict speech in educational spaces.
 Such instances are, but not necessarily limited to:

+(PROPOSED REVISION BY SENATOR RAM: While a public university must protect free speech, speech may be limited in the following circumstances)

-When the speech may constitute “true threats” of physical harm to an individual or individuals
+When the speech may constitute “true threats” of physical harm violence to an individual or individuals

 When the speech constitutes harassment of an individual based upon race, sex, religion, or sexual orientation